Krishna Cottage: Plot

 Realising that both Nupur and Kabir are dead, Shanti faints near a shrine.
 She is rescued by renowned spiritual medium Sunita Menon, who performs a séance to summon Disha’s spirit.
 Meanwhile, Talli reads the book and discovers that it centres around Krishna Cottage, but before he can act further, he is killed by Disha.

 Professor Das, who was in love with Disha, burns the last few pages of the book and fondly remembers her.
 However, he dies of a heart attack before Manav and the others can reach him.

 Manav discovers Amar Khanna’s corpse preserved in ice, and it is revealed that he himself was Amar in a past life.
 He and Disha were students at JC College.
 Disha had confessed her love to him at Krishna Cottage, but he rejected her by saying their bond was more than friendship but less than love.
 In a fit of obsession, Disha killed some men Amar had earlier fought with and framed him as the prime suspect, hoping they would flee together.
 Upon learning the truth, Amar tried to escape but crashed the car into a mountain, leading to his death.
 Disha, refusing to leave his body despite pleas from the principal and the professor, was buried by an avalanche at the site.

 Sunita suggests that the only way to stop Disha’s spirit is for Manav and Shanti to get married, as the sanctity of that bond is too strong for any spirit to break.
-However, their wedding is interrupted by Disha’s spirit, who attacks and injures Sunita.
+However, their wedding is interrupted by Disha's spirit, who attacks and kills Sunita by impaling her on a tree branch.
 Manav agrees to go with the spirit but tells Disha that his heart belongs to his wife, Shanti, and he is ready to die for his true love.
 He jumps to his death but miraculously survives, waking up in a nearby cottage.
 The caretaker informs him that a woman had dropped him there.

 He finds a letter from Disha appearing on the window, in which she finally accepts that his happiness lies with Shanti, and that the true meaning of love is to give, not to possess.